michaelbrawn/homebridge-deebot-wiki/Beta-Version.md

 ### HOOBS

-> If you encounter permission issues, you should try stopping the HOOBS service and trying these commands again.
+**Please make sure you have already installed the latest version of the plugin through the HOOBS user interface.**

-Please make sure you have already installed the latest version of the plugin through the HOOBS user interface.
-Then via the HOOBS terminal, to install the beta run these commands separately:
+First stop the HOOBS service.
+Then using the HOOBS terminal run these commands separately:

 ```bash
 cd ~/.hoobs/